 What is Prosody?
-Prosody is a little-investigated aspect of speech, and has been described as ‘not what you say but the way you say it’.
-It covers aspects of speech such as intonation and tone of voice that are conveyed by variations in pitch/fundamental frequency, loudness/intensity, syllable-duration and speaking-rate, pauses/silence, stress and speech-rhythm.
-These can profoundly affect the meaning and impact of the spoken utterance.
+Prosody is a little-investigated aspect of speech, and has been described as ‘not what you say but the way you say it’: the effect of phrasing emphasis, and intonation on the meaning and impact of the spoken utterance.
+Prosodic phrasing shows how the words in an utterance are grouped; emphasis indicates the focus of a speaker’s utterance; while intonation and tone of voice convey speakers’ emotions and their attitude to what they are saying.
+Prosody is carried on variations in pitch/fundamental frequency, loudness/intensity, syllable-duration and speaking-rate, pauses/silence, stress and speech-rhythm.

 Prosody is frequently disordered in people with conditions such as autism, dysarthria (for example in individuals who have experienced a stroke), Parkinson’s, Down syndrome and Williams syndrome; in people with hearing impairment and cochlear implant; and in learners of English as a second language.
 PEPS-C has been used in several studies of the speech and understanding of children with high-functioning autism/Asperger's syndrome.
 See Prosody and autism spectrum conditions for references to studies on this topic.